 Prevention

-- Default to one action per clip; multi-action shots compose poorly
+- Default to one action per clip; multi-action shots compose poorly.

 FAQ

-Q: Why does the model render legs moving forward while the body moves backward?
-A: The model recognizes the verb “running” and the visual pose of running, but doesn’t simulate the rigid-body constraint that legs and torso move together.
+A: The model recognizes the verb “running” and the visual pose of running, but it doesn’t enforce the rigid-body constraint that legs and torso share one motion.
 Each region is generated semi-independently.
-Specifying direction (“running forward toward the camera”) gives the model a shared motion vector for all body parts.
+Specifying direction (running forward toward the camera) gives every body part the same motion vector and resolves it.